 Especially in students who are earning good grades, it can be difficult to observe the language processing impairments that underlie dyslexia.
 A specific language-literacy assessment is needed to describe and document this type of impairment and its impact.

-If you aren’t sure if you need to be concerned or not, here is a free, online dyslexia screening test.
+If you aren’t sure if your child has dyslexia, take our free, online dyslexia screening test.